-A non-routine incident is defined as a serious, severe or major incident which cannot be managed under business as usual terms, with standard operating procedures, and which requires direct senior leadership involvement.
+A non-routine incident is defined as a serious (Level 2), severe (Level 3) or major (Level 4) incident which cannot be managed under business as usual terms, under standard operating procedures, and which requires direct senior leadership involvement.

 The ICP is written primarily as a manual for the FSS Communications team, and a version, excluding personal data, is available on our website.
 It is not designed as a communications 101 document, as it assumes knowledge of business-as-usual media relations practices and procedures.